appseconnect/docs/_posts/Package Documents/2020-12-23-Package-Document-For-NAV-Magento-B2C.md

 ## Overview

-The package **SAP Business One - Shopify B2C** will let you integrate the pre-implemented ProcessFlows for your business processes integrations, seamlessly reducing your time and effort in configuring and design both for your B2C and B2B Business Module.
+The package **Dynamics NAV - Magento2 B2C** will let you integrate the pre-implemented ProcessFlows for your business processes integrations, seamlessly reducing your time and effort in configuring and design both for your B2C and B2B Business Module.
 One -Click installation allows you to access the packaged ProcessFlows designs and mappings.
 Amplify your revenue numbers and growth with Packages.
 Just Install, Deploy and Execute to integrate your ProcessFlows inbuilt in your package.

 ## Additional Information

 - Version Number – 1.0.0
-- Package Name - Shopify and SAP Business One
+- Package Name - Dynamics NAV - Magento2 B2C
 - Created By –  INSYNC Solutions
 - Last Modified - 23/12/2020 04:23:30 PM (Date & Time)
-- Apps Used in the Package – SAP Business One & Shopify
+- Apps Used in the Package –  Dynamics NAV & Magento2

 ## Package Key Features

-**SAP Business One - Shopify** will let you integrate all your business flows keeping and maintaining the complete transparency of your business integration.
+**Dynamics NAV - Magento2 B2C** will let you integrate all your business flows keeping and maintaining the complete transparency of your business integration.
 Checkout the Key Features of this package, listed below:

 1. Easy Package Sharing & Installation: Two step Package Sharing, and One Click Installation lets you share and unzip your packages with ease and reduces time and effort, encouraging Citizen Integration.
 Know more on [Processflow Packaging](https://docs.appseconnect.com/processflow/processflow-packaging-overview/)
-2. Automated Business Cycle Integration: Lets you just to plug and play every cycle of your business process automatically
+2. Automated Business Cycle Integration: Lets you just to plug and play every cycle of your business process automatically between your selected applications Magento2 & Dynamics NAV.
-3. Pre-Implemented mappings: The process flows in this package are pre-implemented with all the mappings required for integrating your ProcessFlow minimizing the manual efforts.
+3. Pre-Implemented mappings: The process flows in this [package] are pre-implemented with all the mappings required for integrating your ProcessFlow minimizing the manual efforts.
 However, you are always welcome in altering the [mappings](https://docs.appseconnect.com/processflow/customising-attribute-mapping/) as per your business process.
-4. Multiple Product Types Support: This package will enable you to sync product of types: Configurable products, bundle products, virtual products, downloadable products etc.
+4. Multiple Product Types Support: This package will enable you to sync product of types: Configurable products, bundle products & Simple Products etc.

 ## Package Tech Specification